IMF agrees $14-18 billion bailout for Ukraine

-KIEV The International Monetary Fund has agreed a $14 billion-18 billion two-year bailout for Ukraine, a deal to help it recover from months of turmoil that will also unlock further credits making a total of $27 billion.
+KIEV The International Monetary Fund has agreed a $14-18 billion two-year bailout for Ukraine, a deal to help it recover from months of turmoil that will also unlock further credits making a total of $27 billion.

-The agreement, announced on Thursday, is intended to help the heavily indebted ex-Soviet republic stabilize its economy after three months of protests that resulted in the overthrow of pro-Russian President Viktor Yanukovich and prompted Russia to annex Ukraine's Crimea region.
+The agreement, announced on Thursday, is intended to help the heavily-indebted ex-Soviet republic stabilise its economy after anti-government protests which resulted in the overthrow of President Viktor Yanukovich and a standoff with Moscow in which Russia annexed the Crimea region.

-But the program of reforms that accompanies the support and which the IMF says is necessary to get the economy back on track and avoid a debt default will be painful for the population and the new government.
+But the programme of reforms that accompanies the support and which the IMF says is necessary to get economy back on track and avoid a debt default may be painful for the population and the new government at a time of crisis and uncertainty.

-The Ukrainian parliament later on Thursday baulked at the first attempt to pass a law approving the austerity measures sought by the IMF, despite entreaties from Prime Minister Arseny Yatseniuk.

-Parliament has to sign off on the conditions in the package.
-Deputies were continuing discussions to try to find a compromise.

 Ukraine's debt insurance costs fell sharply after the deal was announced, hitting two-month lows in the five-year credit default swap market.

-IMF mission chief Nikolay Gueorguiev said another important step was to pass a law on public procurement aimed at restraining corruption in the state sector and reducing state budget expenditure.
+IMF mission chief Nikolay Gueorguiev outlining the proposed package said another important step was to pass a law on public procurement aimed at restraining corruption in the state sector and reducing state budget expenditure.

-Yatseniuk, who has dubbed his government a "suicide" government because of the unpopular measures it will have to take to right the corruption-ridden economy after years of mismanagement, urged parliament to approve the measures.
+Prime Minister Arseny Yatseniuk, who has dubbed his government a 'suicide' government because of the unpopular measures it will have to take to right the corruption-ridden economy after years of mismanagement, urged parliament to approve the measures outlined in the package.

-"Ukraine is on the edge of economic and financial bankruptcy," he said, warning that the price Ukraine will pay for Russian gas supplies was expected to rise by nearly 80 percent from April to $480 per 1,000 cubic meters.

-He said inflation in 2014 would be between 12 and 14 percent and unless laws were passed to support the austerity measures proposed by the IMF to stabilize the economy, GDP could fall 10 percent during the year and Ukraine could default.

 STAVING OFF BANKRUPTCY